Oddfellows' Hall, Barton-upon-Humber

 The former Oddfellows' Hall in Barton-upon-Humber is a Grade II Listed building constructed in 1864 by the Barton Lodge of the Odd Fellows Society.
 As well as an Oddfellows' Hall it has operated as a cinema, dance hall, roller skating rink, offices, library, and private accommodation.

 Architecture

 The hall was built in 1864 in Palazzo style with red brick and yellow-grey brick walls and a Welsh slate roof.
 It is a two storey building, the upper floor of which is divided into five bays on its long side and three on its narrow side - these bays are divided by articulated yellow-grey brick pilasters.
 The ground floor has four-pane segmented sash windows, the upper floor has paired semi-circular headed sash windows with a large eight-pane window in the centre of the long side.
 All the windows are below grey brick arches.
-It has a stepped red and blue brick cornice with overhanding eaves.
+It has a stepped red and blue brick cornice with overhanging eaves.
 The building was listed for "historic reasons as an unusually grand and architecturally pretentious friendly society hall".